blahah/EBSeq/README.md

 ## Experimental features

 1. Allow hyperparameters (`alpha`, `beta` and `P`) to be fixed, rather than optimised by maximum likelihood with expectation maximisation.
-This drastically reduces runtime for complex experiments (e.g for 6 conditions * 3 samples, runtime reduces from 3 days to 35 seconds).
+This drastically reduces runtime for complex experiments (e.g for 6 conditions \* 3 samples, runtime reduces from 3 days to 35 seconds). **BEWARE**: there may be a corresponding decrease in the accuracy of the fitted model.

 ## Credits